sudorandom/kmcd.dev/content/posts/2026/yang/index.md

               +--ro out-octets?   yang:counter64
 ```

-A script reading this schema knows it can modify the `enabled` boolean under `config`, but can only monitor the `in-octets` counter under `state`.
-This standardized relationship enables features like gNMI subscriptions.
+A script reading this schema immediately knows what it can touch.
+It can toggle the `enabled` boolean under `config`, but it is restricted to just monitoring the `in-octets` counter under `state`.

-### OpenConfig: The Dream of Vendor Neutrality
+### Vendor Neutrality and the Ecosystem Tax

-Beyond establishing structural conventions, OpenConfig drives significant vendor-neutral YANG development.

-Historically, network vendors (Cisco, Juniper, Arista) structured data differently.
-An interface on a Cisco device had a different path than on a Juniper device, requiring automation scripts to be rewritten per vendor.
+OpenConfig is also the main engine behind vendor neutrality.
+An interface path on a Cisco box historically looked nothing like one on a Juniper switch, forcing you to rewrite automation logic per vendor.

-OpenConfig, led by operators like Google and Microsoft, publishes vendor-neutral YANG models.
-Automation can target an "OpenConfig router" rather than a specific vendor's hardware.
-The vendors translate the OpenConfig YANG model into their proprietary backend.
-This shifts control toward consumers and relies on the strict contracts YANG provides.
+With operators like Google and Microsoft backing OpenConfig, automation can just target a generic "OpenConfig router".
+The hardware vendors handle translating that standard model into their proprietary backends.
+Consumers actually get some leverage back.

-### The Downsides: Ecosystem and AST Performance

-Building a custom DSL comes with severe trade-offs.
-The language specification is massive, and because of this complexity, the software ecosystem around YANG is surprisingly narrow.

-While JSON or [YAML](https://yaml.org/) have robust, production-ready parsing libraries in virtually every programming language, YANG relies on a handful of specialized open-source projects.
-If you are developing in C or Python, you have access to [`libyang`](https://github.com/CESNET/libyang) or `pyang`.
-If you are working in [Go](https://go.dev/), you can use [`ygot`](https://github.com/openconfig/ygot).
-However, if you want to interact natively with YANG models in a language outside of this small circle, you must write your own parser.
-Given the size of the RFCs defining the language, this is a monumental task.

-Additionally, handling the language introduces significant performance bottlenecks.
-To process a YANG model, a parser must resolve external module imports, expand inherited groupings, and map complex cross-tree references.
-This requires building an enormous Abstract Syntax Tree (AST) in memory.
+It isn't a perfect system.
+A custom DSL means custom tooling, and the software ecosystem around YANG is extremely narrow.
+C/C++ developers get [`libyang`](https://github.com/CESNET/libyang).
+Python developers get `pyang`.
+I write a lot of Go, so I rely on [`ygot`](https://github.com/openconfig/ygot).
+If you want native parsing in Rust or TypeScript, you are mostly on your own with some massive RFCs to read.

-Parsing the full schema for a modern router is computationally expensive.
-Loading these definitions can consume hundreds of megabytes of RAM and take several seconds just to compile the AST before a single byte of actual telemetry data is evaluated.
+Processing these models is computationally expensive.
+Parsing a modern router schema means resolving external module imports, expanding groupings, and mapping cross-tree references.
+Building that Abstract Syntax Tree (AST) in memory can eat hundreds of megabytes of RAM.
+You might wait several seconds just for the compilation to finish before processing a single byte of telemetry data.

-### Lessons Learned

-When systems have strict operational requirements, like differentiating intended configuration from actual operational state, a purpose-built schema provides necessary constraints.
-YANG moved the networking industry from bespoke CLI commands to structured, contract-driven data.
-It requires a steep learning curve and tolerates high computational overhead, but establishes a necessary foundation for reliable infrastructure automation.
+The language is a beast to parse and frustrating to learn.
+Still, a purpose-built schema makes sense when you need absolute certainty about the difference between intended configuration and the live operational reality of a network.
+It is an ecosystem tax I'm willing to pay if it means I never have to regex-match CLI output again.